gigiucles/AE544ProjectUcles/README.md

 * The 3D animation using quaternions visually confirms the smoothness of the rotation, even when the Euler angles are near a singularity.
 This reinforces that the singularity is a representational issue, not a physical discontinuity.

-**Conclusion:**

-This simulation effectively demonstrates the advantages of using quaternions and CRPs over Euler angles in scenarios involving or approaching singularities.
-The choice of ODE solver is crucial, with variable step-size methods (`ode45`, `ode15s`) providing superior accuracy and stability compared to fixed step-size methods (`ode4`) when dealing with singularities.

-## Tools and Assistance

-This project utilized several tools to enhance its quality and clarity.
-Specifically:

-* **ChatGPT and Gemini AI:** These AI language models were employed for grammar checking, improving code clarity, and ensuring conciseness by removing redundancies.

 ## Results

 Here are the images produced by the simulation: